brettwooldridge/HikariCP/README.md

 | ResultSet.close()                    | 100,000     |
 | Connection.close()                   | 1000        |

-The JVM JIT was "warmed up" with a single run through, then 4 runs were made from which the run with the lowest median time was chosen.
+The JVM JIT was "warmed up" with two runs through, then 4 runs were made from which the run with the lowest median time was chosen.

 The benchmark was run using a stub (nop) implementation of an underlying DataSource, Connection,